Honoring History. Focused on Forever.

 Who We Are / Mission

-The Adirondack Council works to protect the ecological integrity and wild character of the Adirondack Park through education and advocacy, with members across all 50 states and beyond.
+The Adirondack Council works to preserve the ecological integrity and wild character of the Adirondack Park through conservation, advocacy and education, with members across all 50 states and beyond.

 6 million acres+